CloudVPS/opticon/README.md

 After you used the admin API to create a tenant, you should be able to access the rest of the functionality from any machine running an opticon client.
-If you invoke *opticon* without a `—opticon-token` flag, the first time it wants to make contact with the API server, it will ask you for keystone credentials:
+If you invoke *opticon* without a `--opticon-token` flag, the first time it wants to make contact with the API server, it will ask you for keystone credentials:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~